AfrozSaqlain/Eccentricity_vs_Lensed/README.md

 # A guide to Files
-- `gen.py`: This is used to generate qtransform spectrograms of synthetic GW signals assuming aLIGO sensitivity.
+- `gen.py` orr `gen_with_additional_functionalities.py`: This is used to generate qtransform spectrograms of synthetic GW signals assuming aLIGO sensitivity.
 Sampling frequency is 4096 Hz.
 - `tranformer.py` and `cnn.ipynb`: These are the neural network code where I have defined the model's structure and done training and testing.
+- `transformer_with_ROC_and_File_Classification.py`: This not only trains the model but alsos generates ROC curve, AUC score, and also tells which data were wrongly classified, and stores that as an additional information in `misclassified_{}.txt` file.

 # How GW waveforms are generated